-Our procedure means that you will receive a letter from us if your child's attendance is below 95% to advise you that we will be closely monitoring the situation.
-Further communications will follow if the situation doesn't improve, as we would ask you to attend a meeting with the Pastoral Lead to see how we can support you to improve your child's attendance.
-If your child's attendance drops below 90% a referral is made to the Purbeck attendance team.
+A letter will be sent if a child's attendance is below 95% to advise parents that we will be closely monitoring the situation.

+Further communications will follow if attendance doesn't improve, as we will arrange an attendance meeting with the Pastoral Lead to see how we can support improvement

+If attendance drops below 90% a referral is made to the Dorset Council Inclusion team (East & Purbeck Locality).
 From this point, further actions could include home visits by the Purbeck Support Officer, involvement with the Dorset Council Inclusions Officer, referrals to Safeguarding and Children's Services, Penalty Notices being issued and eventual prosecution.